 - Step 2: Submit an application for Seed or Transition to Scale funding

 * Once you have created an account, please allow up to one (1) business day for Grand Challenges Canada to process your account request.
 Therefore, please create an account no later than 9 April 2018.
 Applicants may return to the Community Portal to continue working on their application at any time until 12 April 2018, 15:30 GMT.
-For technical support, please contact email@example.com.
+For more information, please see the Request for Proposals (linked directly above).